Today, I’m giving you some tricks for how to make carved pumpkins, and Jack-O-Lanterns, last longer and prevent rot. Let’s get carving!

-Fall is pretty much upon us, and that means Halloween is just around the corner!
-So today, I’ll be giving you a tip for how to make carved pumpkins last longer.
+Fall is pretty much upon us, and that means Halloween is just around the corner, which means trips to the pumpkin patch!
+So today, I’ll be giving you a tip for how to make carved pumpkins, and Jack-O-Lanterns, last longer.
 I’ve also got a few tips that will make carving your pumpkins a little easier!
 Let’s start with those:

 Pumpkin Carving Tips